-As you most likely already know it can be really tough to find a job as a felon in today’s world.
+As you most likely already know it can be hard to find a job as a felon in today’s world.
 Don’t lose hope though because there are companies out there that will hire you.
 In the below article we will answer the question does UPS hire felons.

 A few points to keep in mind when you are applying for jobs, this includes UPS and other companies.
 A company may employ a person with a felony but that will not hire everyone that has a felony.
 UPS will take into account many factors when considering you for a job/employment.